screener-io/screener-storybook/README.md

 ### <a name="config-options"></a>Additional Configuration Options

-**Note:** Screener will automatically set `build`, `branch`, and `commit` options if you are using one of the following CI tools: Jenkins, CircleCI, Travis CI, Codeship, GitLab CI, Drone, Bitbucket Pipelines, Semaphore, Buildkite.
+**Note:** Screener will automatically set `build`, `branch`, and `commit` options if you are using one of the following CI tools: Jenkins, CircleCI, Travis CI, Visual Studio Team Services, Codeship, GitLab CI, Drone, Bitbucket Pipelines, Semaphore, Buildkite.

 - **build:** Build number from your CI tool (see note above).
 Screener will auto-generate a Build number if not provided.
 - **branch:** Branch name being built (see note above).